TUCAN1/docker4ceres/README.md

 # About the code

-This new version aims to fix the portability issues of installing locally the pipeline allowing students and researchers to use it without risking their  computers.
+This new version aims to fix the portability issues of installing locally the pipeline allowing students and researchers to use it without harming their computers.
 This version also allows to reduce spectra that is not linked to a source available in [SIMBAD](https://simbad.unistra.fr/simbad/) as is the case for sky spectra.

 # Requirements